NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 iOS [4.x.x] :- [IRLDocumentScanner](https://github.com/charlymr/IRLDocumentScanner) <br/>

 iOS [3.x.x] :- [WeScan](https://github.com/WeTransfer/WeScan)

+Windows :- https://opencv.org/opencv-3-1/ <br/> Be aware of that the binary DLLs provided there aren't suitable for Store App deployment.
+You need to download the source code and build your own binary DLLs with the needed complier and linker flags.
+The binary DLLs included in this plugin can be used for Store App deployment. <br/>

 Huge thanks to these authors for making their document scanning native libraries public.